Khama III: Baptism and conflict with Sekgoma

-Chieftainship
+Kingship

-Khama is probably best remembered for having made three crucial decisions during his tenure as chief.
+Khama is probably best remembered for having made three crucial decisions during his tenure as King.
 First, although he abolished the bogwera ceremony itself, Khama retained the mephato regiments as a source of free labor for a variety of economic and religious purposes.
 The scope of a mephato's work responsibilities would later expand considerably under the rule of Khama's son Tshekedi into the building of primary schools, grain silos, water reticulation systems, and even a college named Moeng located on the outskirts of Serowe, which under Khama's reign had become the Bamangwato capital.
 In concert with the mephato, Khama introduced a host of European technological improvements in Bamangwato territory, including the mogoma, or oxen-drawn moldboard plow (in place of the hand hoe) and wagons for transport (in place of sledges).

-In today's world the mephato might be considered an exploitative form of community self-help.
 Bangwato men and women were required to participate in assigned work projects when their regiments were called to service.
-And called they were, in the literal sense of the word.
-An appointed person from the village would climb to the top of Serowe Hill and literally yell out the name of the mephato that was scheduled to begin work.
+Such mephato were literally called upon: an appointed person from the village would climb to the top of Serowe Hill and literally yell out the name of the mephato that was scheduled to begin work.
 All members of the mephato would drop whatever they were doing and begin their six-month tour of duty, without any material support from the village (in particular without any organized contribution of food).
 The mephato was generally expected to fend for itself during its work assignment.

-After Khama became king in 1875, after overthrowing his father Sekgoma and elbowing away his brother Kgamane his ascension came at a time of great dangers and opportunities.
+After Khama became kgosi (king) in 1875, after overthrowing his father Sekgoma and elbowing away his brother Kgamane his ascension came at a time of great dangers and opportunities.
 Ndebele incursions from the north (from what is now Zimbabwe), Boer and "mixed" trekkers from the south, and German forces from the West, all hoping to the seize his territory and its hinterlands.
-He answered these challenges by aligning his state with the administrative aims of the British, which provided him with cover and support, and, relatedly, by energetically expanding his own control over a much wider area than any "kgosi" before him.
-Khama converted to Christianity, which moved him to criminalize sectarianism and to deprecate the institutions favored by traditionalists.
+He answered these challenges by aligning his state with the administrative aims of the British, which provided him with cover and support, and, relatedly, by energetically expanding his own control over a much wider area than any kgosi before him.
+Converting to Christianity moved him to criminalize sectarianism and to deprecate the institutions favored by traditionalists.
 At Khama's request stringent laws were passed against the importation of alcohol.
 To enforce the alcohol ban whites were banished from his kingdom.